darklaunch/darklaunch.com/blog/2011/02/26/ubuntu-print-to-pdf-install-a-pdf-printer.md

         <div>
             anonymous &ndash; May 17, 2011
             <div>
-                <p>Or, when printing, select the "Print to File" printer and change the Output format from Postscript to PDF.</p>
+Or, when printing, select the "Print to File" printer and change the Output format from Postscript to PDF.
             </div>
         </div>
     </li>